Global classical solutions of 3D viscous MHD system without magnetic diffusion on periodic boxes: Introduction

 In order to prove Theorem \ref{thm1}, we only need to consider the system \eqref{eq1.2} instead.

 In this paper, we have to face the difficulties from bounded domain and the loss of weak dissipation without using Lagrangian formulation.
+One of the major differences in analysis between the whole space and the bounded domain is the character of dissipation.
+For the whole space, although the system contains only the viscosity, it is possible to recover dissipative structure for all components of $u$ and $b$, in addition to the advantage of wave dispersion.
+For the bounded domain, however, it is extremely difficult to recover dissipative structure for all components of $u$ and $b$.
+Indeed, even with the help of condition \eqref{eq1.3} and Poincar\'{e} inequality (Proposition \ref{prop}), we could not derive dissipation for $b_3$.
+We emphasize that the analysis of the whole space case is quite complicated and exhibits very different features comparing to our case here.
+They are different in nature, also difficult in different aspects.
 These challenges will be overcome through a carefully designed weighted energy method with the help of some observations to the structure of the system.
 One of the major observations is that the time derivative of $b$ is essentially quadratic terms plus a derivative term in the good direction $x_3$ where dissipation kicks in.
 Another observation is that although the bounded domain pushes us away from possible dispersion of waves, it does compensate us with Poincar\'{e} inequality.
 However, the high space dimensions, the lack of magnetic diffusion, and the strongly coupled nonlinearity of the problem, make the mathematical analysis very challenging.
 Even with our carefully designed time-weighted energies, there are still many dedicated technical issues.
 One of our main obstacles is to derive the time dissipative estimate to the term $b\cdot\nabla b$ which behaves most wildly in the system.
 Writing $b\cdot\nabla b = b_3 \cdot \partial_3 b + b_h \cdot \partial_h b$, we notice that $b_3\cdot \partial_3 b$ contains one good quantity $\partial_3 b$ can be estimated relatively easily due to dissipation in $x_3$ direction.
 Hence, we focus on the term $b_h \cdot \nabla_h b$ containing two bad terms.
 To overcome this difficulty, we make full use of the condition \eqref{eq1.3} and Poincar\'{e} inequality in $x_3$ direction.
 Thus the norm of $b_h$ can be controlled by the norm of $\partial_3b_h$.
 This specific choice of estimate avoids the presence of interaction between two wild quantities.
 Such an idea actually origins from \emph{null condition} in the theory of wave equations.
 However, we still have to come across other difficulties in the estimate process.
 For example, we can not achieve the uniform bound of all higher order norms that we wanted.
 Instead, we turn to control the growth of such norms by the energy frame we construct in the next section.
 More detailed decay estimates will also be presented in Section 2.